Asceticism in Judaism: Disapproving views

-Rabbi Zeira prohibited his students from engaging in voluntary pious behavior in the presence of others who would be viewed as less pious for not having followed the same stringency.
+Zeira prohibited his students from engaging in voluntary pious behavior in the presence of others who would be viewed as less pious for not having followed the same stringency.

-The Mishna interprets the Biblical command to love God "with all your heart" to mean "with your two inclinations - good inclination and evil inclination".
+The Mishnah interprets the Biblical command to love God "with all your heart" to mean "with your two inclinations - good inclination and evil inclination".
 The latter half of this interpretation has been interpreted in various ways.
 According to some, it indicates that physical pleasures such as eating and drinking can be a form of service to God, if one's intention is to thereby strengthen the body in order to better serve God.

 Approving views

 Biblical laws prohibit performing certain functions, such as Temple service, while in a state of intoxication or ritual impurity.
-Thus priests were prohibited to drink wine prior to their service, sexual intercourse was forbidden to the people of Israel in preparation for the Sinai Revelation, and Moses was understood by the rabbis to have separated from his wife during the period of his prophecy.
+Thus priests were prohibited to drink wine prior to their service, sexual intercourse was forbidden to the Israelites in preparation for the Sinai Revelation, and Moses was understood by the rabbis to have separated from his wife during the period of his prophecy.
 (However, other prophets did not separate from their wives.)

 In later generations these restrictions were voluntarily taken on by broader segments of the population for the purposes of self-consecration or communion with God.
 These groups included the followers of the Rechabites, known as "the water-drinkers" (who did not drink wine).
 Among the Pharisees, one who chose to apply the laws of food impurity to all foods, not only consecrated foods, received the title of chaber.

 Among the broader population, a certain level of self-restraint was often recommended, to avoid the harms that can be caused by excess.
 "Haste, Nazarite, pass quickly around the vineyard, come not too near the grape" became a proverbial warning.
 "Make a fence around the Law" was a well-known principle.
 The Talmud declares "Abstain from everything unseemly and from whatsoever is like unto it."
-According to Rav, the purpose of the kashrut laws is to purify Israel—to train the Jew in self-discipline.
+According to Abba Arikha, the purpose of the kashrut laws is to purify Israel—to train the Jew in self-discipline.
 The law: "Be holy!" was interpreted: Exercise abstinence in order to arrive at the state of purity and holiness.